AFM-SPM/TopoStats/docs/installation.md

 ## Setting up Conda

-Once you have downloaded and installed [Miniconda](https://docs.conda.io/en/latest/miniconda.html) you can create a virtual environment for installing TopoStats with a version of Python that meets the requirements with.
+Once you have downloaded and installed [Miniconda](https://docs.conda.io/en/latest/miniconda.html) you can create a virtual environment for installing TopoStats with a version of Python that meets the requirements.
 We will call this environment `topostats` (specified with the `--name topostats` option) and to use Python 3.10 (the option `python=3.10`).
 After creating it we can, as per the instructions printed out, activate the environment.